- Who We Are

 - Completion of work assignments may require the operation of a vehicle.

-- These examples are not intended to be all-inclusive.
+- The examples of work performed are not intended to be all-inclusive.

 Requirements of Work

-- Considerable knowledge of research methods and statistics including spreadsheet applications to planning databases
+- Considerable knowledge of research methods and sources of information relating to metropolitan growth and development.

-- May require knowledge of the principles of urban design
+- Thorough knowledge of the principles and practices of metropolitan planning.

-- Ability to lean and reach as needed to read and interpret plans and specifications from a print that may be as large as 36 by 48 inches with information printed as small as thirty characters per inch
+- Ability to lean and reach as needed to read and interpret plans and specifications from a print that may be as large as 36 by 48 inches with information printed as small as twenty characters per inch.

-- Ability to develop and maintain effective working relationships with associates, representatives of other organizations, and the public
+- Ability to develop and maintain effective working relationships with associates, employees of other Departments, representatives of outside agencies, City/County officials, and the public.

 - May require ability to acquire and maintain a valid Kansas driver's license.